BY JON WILSON, Columnist

-Children in the 8 to 12 year old range are invited to take part in the Plaiting of the Maypole.
+Children in the 8 to 12-year-old range are invited to participate in the Plaiting of the Maypole.
 Two rehearsals will be held.
 Those interested should contact Cole.
-Her email is firstname.lastname@example.org or phone 727-822-3109 or 727-686-9807.
+Her email is firstname.lastname@example.org or phone her at 727-822-3109 or 727-686-9807.

 The ritual also has strong meaning for African Americans, wrote Florida State University professor Jerrilyn McGregory in her book “Downhome Gospel.”